Last Updated: 25 September 2019.

 In 1029 Cnuts heads for England again.
 King Olaf returns to Norway but is killed by his own people.
 Cnut travels the English isle in 1031 and all submit to him, including the Scots.
-This same year, William, son of Robert, becomes the new earl of Normandy.
+This same year, William, son of Robert, becomes the new Earl of Normandy.
 Cnut dies four years later in 1035.
 Upon his death, Hardacnut his heir is still is Denmark.
 The council chooses Cnut’s other son Harold to be king of England.
 He stays on the throne until 1039.
 By that time, Hardacnut sails for England and is crowned king of the English and Danes.
 A tribute is paid to him of 21,099 pounds and another 11,048.
-Hardacnut dies in 1042.
+Harthacnut dies in 1042.
 Then enters Edward, son of Ethelred, who returns from exile.

 1043–1066: Edward v Godwin